Bharathi Remembered On Birth Anniversary; CM Inaugurates Poet's Renovated House In Varanasi

-Tamil Nadu Chief Minister M K Stalin on Sunday inaugurated the renovated house in Varanasi, where late freedom fighter and national poet Subramania Bharathi lived, virtually from here.
+Tamil Nadu Chief Minister M K Stalin on Sunday inaugurated the renovated house in Varanasi, where late freedom fighter and national poet Subramania Bharathi lived, virtually from Tamil Nadu.

 The national poet was remembered in Tamil Nadu on the occasion of his birth anniversary, with state Governor RN Ravi paying tributes to Bharathi.

-Via video-conferencing, the chief minister also unveiled a bust of the poet and released a souveneir brought out by the state Information Department on the occasion of Bharathi's birth anniversary.
+Via video-conferencing, the chief minister also unveiled a bust of the poet and released a souvenir brought out by the state Information Department on the occasion of Bharathi's birth anniversary.

 An official release said Stalin had last year announced that the Varasani (Uttar Pradesh) residence where Bharathi lived will be renovated.

-Accordingly, an agreement was entered with the owner of the house to convert it into a memorial and a part of it was renovated at a cost of Rs 18 lakh by the state government where a bust of Bharathi has been installed.
+Accordingly, an agreement was entered with the owner of the house to convert it into a memorial and a part of it was renovated for Rs 18 lakh by the state government where a bust of Bharathi has been installed.

 Meanwhile, Governor Ravi paid floral tribute to a portrait of Bharathiyar, as Bharathi is reverentially addressed, a Raj Bhavan release said.